-With the goal of developing people to lead health system transformation, the CCL Program targets senior and high potential leaders across health care and education.
+With the goal of developing people to lead health system transformation, the CCL Program targets leaders across health and health education.
 Participants have the commitment and opportunity to create and implement a change initiative within their organization.
 In the program these individuals will self-reflect upon their own leadership and their organization.
 This reflection will be framed within appreciative inquiry, social accountability and community engagement.

 The candidates meet the following prerequisites:

-• Support of their organization to participate in the program
+• Support of your organization to participate in the program

 • A capstone initiative that is identified as a priority within your organization, system or community, and that will provide the opportunity to apply and develop skills learned in the Program.